Maccha-Ankit/Advanced-SQL-Analytics-on-Apple-Retail-Sales-Dataset/README.md

 ## Query Performance Optimization

-To improve query performance, indexes were created on frequently used columns:
+To improve query performance on large datasets, indexes were created on frequently used columns:

 ```sql
 CREATE INDEX sales_product_id ON sales(product_id);